Red letter edition: History

-The Deir Alla Inscription, the oldest alphabetic West Semitic epigraph, uses red for emphasis.
-Levine says red was "used in certain parts of the inscriptions for magical effect."
-It could be an indicator for a different type or source of communication in the writing; authors have various ideas.
-The same technique was used in the Book of the Dead, the Kuntillet Ajrud inscriptions, and other texts.

-The inspiration for printing the words of Jesus in red comes from Luke 22:20: "This cup is the new testament in my blood, which I shed for you."
+The inspiration for printing the words of Jesus in red comes from Luke 22: "This cup is the new testament in my blood, which I shed for you."
 On 19 June 1899, Louis Klopsch, then editor of The Christian Herald magazine, conceived the idea while working on an editorial.
-Klopsch asked his mentor Rev. Thomas De Witt Talmage what he thought of a New Testament with the words of Jesus in red and Dr. Talmage replied, "It could do no harm and it most certainly could do much good."
+Klopsch asked his mentor Thomas De Witt Talmage what he thought of a New Testament with the words of Jesus in red and Talmage replied, "It could do no harm and it most certainly could do much good."

 Klopsch published the first modern red letter edition New Testament later in 1899.
-The first modern, fully "red letter" bible was published in 1901.
+The first modern, fully "red letter" Bible was published in 1901.
 The red letter bible instantly became popular, and is sometimes favored by Protestant Christians The format has been cited as particularly useful in King James Version editions, which do not use quotation marks.

+Previous use of red in documents

+Many ancient manuscripts would occasionally use red ink for various reasons.

 Interpretations

 Because the original texts of the Bible do not have quotation marks, which words exactly are of Jesus has been interpreted, as opposed to explanatory text that follows them.
-For example, a footnote in the New International Version for John, 3:21 explains that "Some interpreters end the quotation after verse 15."
+For example, a footnote in the NRSVue for John and explains that "Some interpreters hold that the quotation concludes with verse 15."